Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 ## Requirements

-To successfully migrate your Kubernetes cluster to OVHcloud, ensure you have the following in place:
+To successfully update your Kubernetes cluster plan within OVHcloud, ensure you have the following prerequisites:

 - A [Public Cloud project](/pages/public_cloud/public_cloud_cross_functional/create_a_public_cloud_project) in your OVHcloud account.
 - **kubectl:** You'll need the kubectl command-line tool installed to interact with your Kubernetes clusters.
 Refer to the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/) for installation instructions.

 ## Comparing Free and Standard MKS Plans

+While this guide focuses on your current plan, it can be helpful to understand the differences between the Free and Standard plans.
+The Standard plan offers additional features such as cross-AZ resilience, higher availability SLA, dedicated etcd, and larger maximum cluster size.

+For a complete overview, including a detailed comparison table between Free and Standard, please refer to our [MKS Standard Plan](/pages/public_cloud/containers_orchestration/managed_kubernetes/premium#comparison-plan-array) guide.
+The table in that guide provides a clear side-by-side comparison of key features.

 ## Instructions

-1. **Install, Configure Backup Tool and back up yout cluster**
+1. **Install, Configure Backup Tool and back up your cluster**

 Before migrating your cluster, ensure that a backup solution is installed and configured.
 You can use Trilio, CloudCasa, or Velero depending on your preference.